aubreymcleod/cisc327_group_project/A3FailureReport.md

 # SeetGeek Assignment 3 - Failure Report

+`All backend case definitions have been added to testcases/backend`

 ###Section 1: Aubrey McLeod
 I implemented the test set from A1 for features R1 and R8.
 Additionally I implemented a set of blackbox tests for the backend's validation library (email address validation and password validation).